Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess

-We assume that this excess is due to new physics and not due to underestimated or missed background as well as not due to oscillations related to existence of the eV-scale sterile neutrino.
+We assume that this excess is due to new physics rather than underestimated or missed background or oscillations related to existence of the eV-scale sterile neutrino.

-The source of events are 8 GeV protons from Booster that hit the Beryllium target producing secondary particles.
-The 818 ton liquid scintillation detector observes via the Cherenkov radiation the single shower, $1sh$, events
+The source of events is the 8 GeV proton beam from the Booster that hit the Beryllium target, producing secondary particles.
+The 818 ton liquid scintillation detector observes via the Cherenkov radiation the single shower, $1sh$, events:

-The recoiling nucleon can produce scintillation light, this additional source of light was not considered in the MB reconstruction\footnote{Being included in the analysis, the information on the recoil can help excluding various explanations and distinguish between the decay explanations and upscattering.}.
+The recoil nucleon can produce scintillation, but this additional source of light was not considered in the MB reconstruction of events\footnote{Being included in the analysis, the information on the recoil could help excluding various possibilities and distinguish between the decay and upscattering explanations.}.
 The MiniBooNE detector is not capable to identify particle(s) which induce these EM showers.

-The appearance of $1sh$ events is time correlated with $pA$ collisions in the target.
-Therefore, it should be a mediator(s) system $X$ which connects the ends: the $pA-$ interaction in the target and the EM shower in the detector.
-Furthermore, the arrival time distribution of events is consistent with the arrival time of the usual neutrinos.
-We will not discuss the LSND result: the requirement of joint a explanation imposes additional restrictions on scenarios.
+Appearance of the $1sh$ events is time-correlated with the $pA-$collisions in the target.
+Therefore it should be a mediator(s) system $X$ which connects the ends: the $pA-$ interaction in the target and the EM shower in the detector.
+Furthermore, the arrival time distribution of events was found to be consistent with the arrival time of the usual neutrinos.
+We will not discuss the LSND result: the requirement of joint explanation imposes additional restrictions on scenarios.

 What is the ``black box" $X$ in Eq. (\ref{eq:setup})?
 It can be production and propagation of new particles, or some new dynamics related to known particles like Lorentz violation \cite{Katori:2006mz}, non-standard decoherence \cite{Farzan:2008zv}, {\it etc}.
-We will assume that the mediator system is some new particle (or system of particles) $X_s$ that is produced in the source, evolves (in general, via a chain of processes), $X_s \rightarrow X_{det}$, and then interacts or decays in the detector, $X_{det}$, producing $1sh$ events:
+We will assume that (i) the mediator system is some new particle (or system of particles) $X_s$ that is produced in the source, (ii) $X_s$ evolves, in general, via a chain of processes: $X_s \rightarrow X_{det}$, and (iii) then $X_{det}$ interacts or decays in the detector producing the $1sh$ events: